fbpx

 HIE from Umbilical Cord Causes

 Sometimes HIE can be caused by various umbilical cord issues.
 Cord entanglement and compression is rare, but can occur.
 Sometimes a mother might notice a change in movement during pregnancy.
-Many of our families had “kick count saves” where movement stopped and they went into Labor and Delivery and their baby was born and resuscitated.
-Cord compression can happen intermittently during pregnancy or labor.
-HIE from too much or too little amniotic fluid, can also affect the umbilical cord leading to HIE.
+Many of our families had “kick count saves” where movement changed, slowed, or stopped, and they went into Labor and Delivery and their baby was born and resuscitated.

 Examples of cord issues include: